A novel two-dimensional δ-InP3 monolayer with high stability, tunable bandgap, high carrier mobility, and gas sensing of NO2

-Based on ab initio density functional calculations and global optimization algorithm, here we propose a novel two-dimensional (2D) InP3 allotrope (named δ-InP3 monolayer), which has much lower formation energy and exfoliation energy than previous known β-InP3 monolayer.
-An indirect band gap of 0.51 eV is found in the δ-InP3 monolayer and could be easily tunable by adjusting the strains along its a direction.
-Our calculations reveal that this new InP3 allotrope exhibits good anisotropy properties, along with high electron carrier mobility.
-The electron mobility of the δ-InP3 monolayer can reach up to 2741 and 1751 cm2 V−1 s−1 along a and b direction, respectively.
-The absorption coefficients for δ-InP3 monolayer and bilayer are predicted up to the order of ~106 cm-1 in whole visible region.
-More interesting, the calculated results show that the δ-InP3 monolayer is a promising N-based gas sensor (especially for NO2 molecules), with high selectivity, sensitivity and good reversibility.
+Based on ab initio density functional theory calculations and by using the global optimization algorithm, we propose a novel two-dimensional (2D) InP3 allotrope (δ-InP3 monolayer), which has much lower formation energy and exfoliation energy than those of the earlier known β-InP3 monolayers.
+The δ-InP3 monolayer has an indirect bandgap of 0.51 eV, which could be easily tunable by adjusting the strains along the a direction.
+Our calculations reveal that this new InP3 allotrope exhibits worthwhile anisotropy along with high electron carrier mobility.
+The electron mobility of the δ-InP3 monolayer can reach up to 2741 and 1751 cm2 V−1 s−1 along the a and b directions, respectively.
+The absorption coefficients for the δ-InP3 monolayer and bilayer are predicted up to the order of ∼106 cm−1 in the entire visible region.
+More interestingly, the calculated results show that the δ-InP3 monolayer is a promising N-based gas sensor (particularly for NO2 molecules), with high selectivity, sensitivity, and good reversibility.